gabkrenzer/fast-ion-descriptors/README.md

 # Introduction
 This repository contains a collection of notebooks and data that investigates correlations between vibrational properties and diffusive properties in solids.
 More background can be obtained from the chapter *Do phonons act as an effective descriptor for fast-ion transport?* of my [thesis](https://spiral.imperial.ac.uk/handle/10044/1/111142).

-The outputs obtained by myself can be found in the [data](https://github.com/gabkrenzer/fast-ion-descriptors/tree/main/data) repository
+The output data obtained by myself running the notebooks presented here can be found in the [data](https://github.com/gabkrenzer/fast-ion-descriptors/tree/main/data) repository

 # Preliminary: PhononDB
 Phonon data is obtained from the phonon calculation database created by Atsushi Togo.
 Please refer to (https://github.com/WMD-group/phononDB) to query the phonon data.